STTR38/gamebook-map/README.md

 # gamebook-map
 You can find here a html file that will help you create some maps on your laptop !
 Enjoy

-Lots of text is in french for  the moment :( Trying to solve the issue

 # Legend

 ## Add Points